 The National Reports show that most Member states do not have case law about this subject or that this information is not available.
 The cases that have been mentioned are few.
 Several cases are about notarial deeds.
-A French case considered a signed and sealed official broker instrument as being an authentic instrument in the sense of Article 50 Brussels Convention
+A French case considered a signed and sealed official broker instrument as being an authentic instrument in the sense of Article 50 Brussels Convention 1968.

-1968.
 Some National Reports indicate that most cases about authentic instruments concern the European Enforcement Order Regulation 805/2004 (Croatia, Estonia), e.g. 'claims connected with the paid invoices issued to the defendant in other Member States' (Croatia).

 In the National Report from Austria a case is mentioned concerning the issue about the costs relating to the 'applications for the issue of certificates under Article 59' of the Brussels I Regulation, which is according to the Austrian court not regulated by the Brussels I Regulation.
 Partial enforcement of an authentic instrument has taken place in French case law for the part of the instrument that fell within the scope of the Brussels Convention 1968.
-From other French case law seems to follow that no other conditions that are set out in Article 58 of the Brussels Ia Regulation have to be fulfilled for enforcement and the court of enforcement 'must, in particular, avoid any control of the validity of the instrument [...] and cannot require any kind of legalization or similar formalities [...]'.
-There is no ex officio check by the court of the conditions for enforcement according to French case law.
-According to the National Report from the Netherlands, a court considered to have jurisdiction with regard to enforcement of a notarial deed 'either on the basis of Article 22 (5) or Article 24 Brussels I Regulation'.
+From other French case law seems to follow that no other conditions that are set out in Article 58 of the Brussels Ia Regulation have to be fulfilled for enforcement [...] and cannot require any kind of legalization or similar formalities [...]'.
+There is no ex officio check by the court of the Netherlands, a court considered to have jurisdiction with regard to enforcement of a notarial deed 'either on the basis of Article 22 (5) or Article 24 Brussels I Regulation'.
 In a different Dutch case it has been decided that enforcement of an authentic instrument under Article 58 Brussels Ia Regulation can take place without hearing the debtor.